Jithin-Jude/jithin-jude/README.md

 Currently working as Software Development Engineer at Riyaz, a MusicTech startup.<br/>
 I'm a Google India Scholar & Udacity Android Developer Nanodegree graduate👨‍🎓

-I love learn & explore new things, Feel free to say hi and share an idea with me, maybe I can help you.
+I love learn & explore new things (especially deeplearning & metaverse things), Feel free to say hi and share an idea with me, maybe we can make it work.

 🤵‍♂️ **Soft skills:**<br/>
 ► Self-management<br/><br/>